willy-tedyanto/Popular_Movies_Stage_2/README.md

 # Popular_Movies
 Popular Movies Stage 1, first Project of Udacity Developer Fast Track Program

-Modify API_KEY of "Movie Database API version 3" in file "com.bobnono.popularmovies\data\MoviePreferences.java in constant "private static final String API_KEY_V3"
+I have remove API KEY from Java program code.

+Now the key is stored in gradle.properties :
+MyMovieDBApiKey="my_key"

+I put gradle.properties in .gitignore file so that it won't be pushed in GitHub repo.